-- Is not affordable (costs more that the co-payment would be under the Working Connections Childcare Program) - Is not appropriate (not licensed, certified or approved under federal, state, or tribal law and regulations for the type of care used or there is no appropriate and approved relative or inhome provider available) - Does not meet the level of care required for a child with special medical or behavioral health needs, or - Is not within a reasonable distance (within reach without traveling farther than is normally expected in the community)

-(c) Ensure that parents and caretakers receiving assistance engage in work in accordance with section 407 (section 402(a)(1)(A)(iii) of the Social Security Act).
+- Is not affordable costs more that the co-payment would be under the state's primary subsidized child care program, Working Connections Child Care (WCCC) - Is not appropriate not licensed, certified or approved under federal, state, or tribal law and regulations for the type of care used or there is no appropriate and approved relative or in-home provider available - Does not meet the level of care required for a child with special medical or behavioral health needs - Is not within a reasonable distance within reach without traveling farther than is normally expected in the community - (c) Ensure that parents and caretakers receiving assistance engage in work in accordance with section 407 (section 402(a)(1)(A)(iii) of the Social Security Act).
 Consistent with the required strategic elements discussed in section II (a)(2) herein, provide a specific analysis of how the State's workforce development activities are addressing employment and training services for parents or caretakers receiving assistance.

-Work Participation Focus In operating the WorkFirst program, the State uses the work participation rates specified in federal welfare reform legislation (P. L. 104-193) as its work participation goal.
+Work Participation Focus

+In operating the WorkFirst program, the State uses the work participation rates specified in Section 402 of the Social Security Act as its work participation goal.
 However, the state, to the extent possible, will use the work participation rates as a minimum standard and will work toward exceeding these goals.
 Washington has established program goals around reduced caseloads and wage progression efforts with the expectation that low-income families will be lifted up and out of poverty through employment, and WorkFirst is designed to meet that expectation.
 To the degree possible, all low-income families will have access to services that will help them gain in work skills and earn enough to become financially stable.